 Generally, there is little to no tooling costs for rigid boxes, unless a window or special feature is required, meaning you can create any custom size at minimal expense.
 There may be stamping die or other “setup charges”, but these are almost always lower compared to print plate and cutting die costs of mailer boxes.

-One possible downside, however, is that rigid boxes are shipped formed, not flat like mailer boxes.
+One possible downside, however, is that set-up boxes are shipped formed, not flat like mailer boxes.
 This means, often times shipping charges are higher because you are essentially paying to ship air.

 Rigid boxes come in many shapes, sizes and forms, including those with magnetic strip closures, a variety of papers of almost any texture such as linens or foils, as well as spot or flood coating.
 Your design is truly only limited by your imagination.
 Unlike mailer boxes and traditional flexographic printing, rigid wall boxes can be laminated with sheets on either or both the exterior and interior, and printed with as many colors or designs as you want, including photo quality images, as the paper is printed by an offset or digital process.
 You also have the option and freedom of supplying your own paper, provided it glues, cuts and bends.